-It’s safe to say that that dough enthusiasm has taken the country by storm, but though there are bags of flour popping up on eBay like the latest Supreme drop, the best kind of dough still comes out of box, hot and ready, covered in cheese and sauce.
+It’s safe to say that that this past year, dough enthusiasm took the country by storm.
+And while there was a time when bags of flour were popping up on eBay like the latest Supreme drop, the best kind of dough has always comes out of box, hot and ready, covered in cheese and sauce.
 That’s because pizza is still one of (if not the) best takeaway to get.
 Here’s a guide to where you should be ordering them in from.

 We’re a little bit obsessed with the spicy salami La Diavola pizza from Quartieri.
 And when we say a little bit, we mean a lot.
 But if you’re not in the mood for something with a chilli kick, you can’t go wrong with ordering their other traditional Napoli pizzas either.
 They’re based in Kilburn and also have a little deal going on where you can get 2 pizzas for £18.